myahenochs/MySA/README.md

   4. Adding parallelism to further create a more true-to-life simulation.

 ## To Compile
-  This program was completely developed in Linux and has not been tested in Windows or OS X whatsoever.
+  This program was completely developed in Linux and has not been tested in Windows or on a Mac whatsoever.

   1. `git clone https://github.com/myahenochs/MySA`
   2. `cd MySA`